naiping1/test/readme.md

-this is test A's dev->master
+this is a test A's dev->master